rio de janeiro Christ the Redeemer

 Guardian of Rio: How Christ’s Shadow Comforts World Below

 Christ the Redeemer (Cristo Redentor) is an iconic landmark representing the city of Rio de Janeiro and Brazil.
 The magnificent statue of Jesus, the Redeemer, is located on the peak of Corcovado and is here to protect the town.
-This work of human intelligence and the product of the artist’s genius was finished in 1931 and stands as the face of Christianity and the evergreen Brazilian sign of fake and natural.
+This work of human intelligence and the product of the artist’s genius was completed in 1931 and stands as the face of Christianity and the evergreen Brazilian symbol of authenticity and natural beauty.rio de janeiro Christ the Redeemer

 Christ the Redeemer, Brazil